hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

   rewards at the transaction's conclusion.
 :::

-The following flowchart further outlines how Besu maintains the lists of tracked addresses:
+The following flowchart outlines how Besu maintains the lists of tracked addresses:

 <p align="center">